• Skip to primary navigation

 • ×

 They might, however, be surprised when I have them decorate the potato fritter eggs themselves.
-My plan is to make the fritters the day before Easter, re-heat them just before we sit down to brunch, and have squeeze bottles filled with colored sour cream on the table.
-Except for a few of the fuddy duds in my family, we have quite a creative bunch, so I'm hoping they enjoy decorating a different kind of Easter egg this year.
+My plan is to make the fritters the day before Easter, reheat them just before we sit down to brunch, and have squeeze bottles filled with colored sour cream on the table.
+It should be fun!

 gel, powder, or paste food coloring